UK Parliament paves way for December general election | DW | 29.10.2019

 The House of Commons on Tuesday passed legislation for a general election on December 12 following hours of tense debate over a date.
 MPs voted 438 in favor and 20 against.

-The bill successfully passed the House of Commons with Labour support just a day after it torpedoed a different government attempt for a December election.
+The bill successfully passed the House of Commons with Labour support just a day after the opposition party torpedoed a different government attempt for a December election.

 House of Commons leader Jacob Rees-Mogg said parliament would be dissolved on November 6, given the House of Lords passes the bill.
 The upper house is likely to wave the election bill through.